10 Must-Do's When Preparing for Job Interviews

 9. plan out your travel & schedule around the interview

-To avoid becoming too anxious about your commute, prepare yourself to ensure everything goes smoothly on the day of the meeting.
+To avoid becoming too anxious about your commute, prepare to ensure everything goes smoothly on the day of the meeting.
 Here are some tips to minimize complications in your interview day schedule:

 Have the interview contact info ready